kristinabog/eu-kite-spots/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Microsoft Edge and Firefox.
 -   The website was tested on all device sizes that are viewable in DevTools.
 -   Family members and friends were asked to test the website on their devices.
 -   The website was viewed on a variety of devices: